Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

-Figure~1 presents the probe-quality results for all four concepts in LLaMA-3.2-3B-Instruct.
-Panels~A, C, E, and~G show the layer-wise Cohen's $d$ sweep for each probe; the selected best layers are 16, 14, 10, and 13, for wellbeing, interest, focus, and impulsivity respectively.
-Panels~B, D, F, and~H show the score distributions on held-out evaluation texts at the selected layer.
+Figure~1 first summarizes the measurement pipeline and then presents the probe-quality results for all four concepts in LLaMA-3.2-3B-Instruct.
+Panels~B, D, F, and~H show the layer-wise Cohen's $d$ sweep for each probe; the selected best layers are 16, 14, 10, and 13, for wellbeing, interest, focus, and impulsivity respectively.
+Panels~C, E, G, and~I show the score distributions on held-out evaluation texts at the selected layer.
 The two poles separate clearly in all four cases (Welch's $t$-test: all $p < 10^{-5}$; Cohen's $d = 1.67$--$3.60$), confirming that the trained directions capture meaningful structure.
 These probes serve as the internal-state readouts for all subsequent experiments.